 Forge deeper connections with alumni at the CWS and cultivate your learning at our Feminist Research and Careers Skills (FRACS) workshops

 Our modules will help you to interrogate key issues and concerns within women's studies, as well as introducing you to creative and artistic research methods that you will be able to employ within the field.
 You'll pay particular attention to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
 You will also explore the potential of artistic practice and theory for feminist activism and scholarship.
-Finally, you will develop the practical, advanced research skills to undertake your own humanities-informed research project within an area, adopting a reflexive practice and a critical awareness of the politics of research.
+Finally, you will develop the practical, advanced research skills to undertake your own humanities-informed research project, adopting a reflexive practice and a critical awareness of the politics of research.

 The programme's interdisciplinary and cross-cultural scope is inclusive to all students, regardless of background, culture or existing knowledge and competencies.
 We foster a diverse and engaging learning experience for all.